streetsidesoftware/cspell/packages/cspell/README.md

   --cache-location <path>      Path to the cache file or directory (default:
                                ".cspellcache")

+  --dot                        Include files and directories starting with `.`
+                               (period) when matching globs.

   --gitignore                  Ignore files matching glob patterns found in
                                .gitignore files.